tanishananda1107/dealfinder.tj/README.md

-# 🔍 DealFinder - Smart Shopping Extension
+# 🔍 Smart Dealfinder - Convenient Shopping Extension

-**DealFinder** is a browser extension that lets users search for products across top Indian e-commerce platforms like **Amazon**, **Flipkart**, and **Snapdeal**.
-It scrapes real-time product listings based on user queries, displays them neatly in a sidebar, and offers options to sort by price or rating, all with a dark/light mode toggle.
+**Smart Dealfinder** is a browser extension designed to help users find the best deals based on their personal shopping preferences.
+Whether you're looking for the lowest price or the highest-rated product, DealFinder fetches and compares data in real-time across major e-commerce platforms like Amazon, Flipkart, and Snapdeal — all within your browser.

+What started as a simple idea turned into a hands-on learning journey — from long nights of debugging to countless iterations.
+We've come a long way in developing the core functionality, and while this version is a working prototype, there's still plenty of room for improvement and exciting features ahead.

+This project gave us the opportunity to combine web scraping, API development with FastAPI, browser automation using Playwright, and building a Chrome extension from the ground up.
+DealFinder is still evolving — and we’re just getting started.

 ---